 OECD Home › Environment › By Date

 Without new policies, by 2050, freshwater availability will be further strained, with 2.3 billion more people than today projected to be living in river basins experiencing severe water stress.
-Today: OECD celebrates World Toilet Day (19 November 2013).
+Read our latest publication: Water Governance in the Netherlands: Fit for the Future?

 Tracking private climate finance flows, together with flows of public finance, is a key task in monitoring progress in the international effort to address climate change mitigation and adaptation.
 Further research and better co-ordination of ongoing initiatives are therefore required from this Research Collaborative open netowrk to improve the identification, measurement, and reporting of private climate flows.